egedursun/bimod-lab/README.md

 - **Django Mainframe (Server + Web Application)**
   - For the main application and the frontend of the web application.
-  - The flagship application for the Bimod project.
+  - The flagship application for the Br6.in project.
 - **Electron Copilot (Desktop Application)**
   - For image and text-based management and manipulation within the OS and overall system usage.
   - Can also understand the context of the browsers while the user is actively using the browser and OS.